-The authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
-This, together with the Authority's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.
-The council also conducts satisfaction surveys of both residents and employees to use as a further gauge to measure success.
+The Council supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
+This, together with the Council's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.
+The Council also conducts satisfaction surveys of both residents and employees to use as a further gauge to measure success.

 Inherent within the review of internal control arrangements is the need to assess the extent of compliance with statutory requirements and the Authority's rules and regulations, which includes not only its Financial and Contract Procedure Rules but also its Scheme of Delegation, and Codes of Conduct.
-In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, and taking into account public sector internal auditing standards or guidance.
-The council has been without a Head of Internal Audit for a part of the year following the retirement of the previous officer and this assurance has not been provided.
-However, the council's senior auditor has been involved in the deliberations of the Corporate Governance Group with respect to the effectiveness of the governance framework and played a part in considering improvements actions.
-It is anticipated that the audit team will be fully staffed again in the 2018/19 financial year.
+In addition, the Head of Internal Audit is required to, in accordance with the Public Sector Internal Audit Standards, to produce an annual report to provide an overall opinion on the adequacy and effectiveness of the authority's framework of control, risk management and governance to evaluate the effectiveness.
+Whilst some reports have been issued during the year with limited assurance, steps are being taken to address the issues arising.